 In this tutorial, I’ll show you what you can do with Natural Language Query (Q&A).
 It’s a feature within the Power BI online service and embedded in the Power BI desktop as well.

 For example, you’re in a meeting and you have your report, dashboard, and app ready, but you don’t have the specific information you need.
 You can easily find it using the Q&A feature.
+You may watch the full video of this tutorial at the bottom of this blog.

 With the Natural Language Query, you can query your reports and get answers.